 Skip to main content

-Answer engine is an AI platform that generates synthesized, conversational answers to user questions rather than returning a ranked list of links.
-ChatGPT, Perplexity, Gemini, Claude, and Grok are all answer engines.
-The term distinguishes these platforms from traditional search engines (Google, Bing) that return ranked link lists.
+Answer engine is an AI platform that generates synthesised, conversational answers to user questions rather than returning a ranked list of links.
+ChatGPT, Perplexity, Gemini, Claude, Grok, and Google’s AI surfaces (AI Overviews and AI Mode) are all answer engines.
+The term distinguishes these platforms from traditional search engines that return ranked link lists.

 Why it matters